Boliviana de Aviación

-Boliviana de Aviación operates an all-Boeing fleet consisting of Boeing 737s and Boeing 767s, and currently flies to 15 destinations in 5 countries across the Americas and Europe.
-It is the largest airline in Bolivia in terms of fleet size and passengers carried.
+Boliviana de Aviación operates a fleet consisting of Airbus and Boeing aircraft and a regional fleet of Bombardier CRJ-200s.
+It currently flies to 21 destinations in 8 countries in the Americas together with a transatlantic extension to Madrid in Spain.

-The airline was established as a state-owned enterprise as the successor airline of former flag carrier Lloyd Aéreo Boliviano, which ceased in 2007.
+The airline was established as a state-owned enterprise as the successor airline of former flag carrier Lloyd Aéreo Boliviano, which ceased in 2007 after 85 years of operation.
 Following the demise of AeroSur, Bolivia's second largest airline, BoA became the country's sole main carrier in 2011.
-In November 2014, Boliviana de Aviación became a full member of the International Air Transport Association.
+In November 2014, the airline became a full member of the International Air Transport Association.

 History

 Background and early years

 Boliviana de Aviación (BoA), was founded on 24 October 2007 by the Bolivian government under president Evo Morales, who signed Supreme Decree 29318 into law, establishing the new airline as a strategic state-owned enterprise with the purpose of sustaining the Bolivian air travel market, which had been left exposed during the downturn of Lloyd Aéreo Boliviano (LAB), the country's former flag carrier.

 Proposals from the Bolivian government to establish a new airline quickly became concrete in 2006 when LAB suspended much of its air routes due to financial difficulties and years of mismanagement.
 LAB had accumulated losses since 1995, at the time of its partial acquisition by Brazilian airline VASP.
 Its debts approached $180 million dollars and in 2012, it formally ceased operations after 87 years of service.
 At the time of its demise, Lloyd Aéreo Boliviano was the second oldest airline in South America after Avianca.

 On 29 March 2009, Boliviana de Aviación launched its first scheduled flight between the cities of La Paz, Cochabamba and Santa Cruz de la Sierra using one of the two Boeing 737-300 it acquired that same year.

-In 2011, BoA became the main airline in the country after the bankruptcy of AeroSur, Bolivia's second largest carrier.
+In 2012, BoA became the main airline in the country after the bankruptcy of AeroSur, Bolivia's second largest carrier.